Hyperkalemia

 • Pseudohyperkalemia

-• Hemolysis of red cells in phlebotomy tube (spurious result is most common)
+• Hemolysis of red cells in phlebotomy tube (Spurious result is the most common.)

 • Leukocytosis (reverse pseudohyperkalemia)